-Show all VRFs learned by Quagga from the kernel.
+Show all VRFs learned by FRRouting from the kernel.
 The table ID shows the corresponding routing table in the kernel either automatically assigned or manually defined:

 Show VRFs configured in BGP, including the default.
 A non-zero ID is a VRF that has also been actually provisioned — that is, defined in

-Display interfaces known to Quagga and attached to this VRF:
+Display interfaces known to FRRouting and attached to this VRF:

 Showing VRF Data Using ip Commands

 To list all VRFs provisioned, showing the VRF ID (vrf1012, vrf1013 and vrf1014 below) as well as the table ID: